emdorgan/tech-blog/README.md

 ## To-do list

-* When user clicks on a post they should see title, etc.. and have option to leave a comment
+* When user clicks on a post they should see title, COMMENTS etc.. and have option to leave a comment
-* When user clicks on dashboard's new post button they can add a new post
 * When a user clicks on one of THEIR posts, they have the option to update
 * When a user clicks on THEIR posts, they have the option to delete